- £526 per week

 Please note access to bed room 2 is through bedroom 1 and access to bedroom 3 is through bedrooms 1 and 2.

-Bed linen and towels inclusive.
+Bed linen inclusive.
+No towels.

 Electricity/central heating inclusive.